ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Issued At (**ia**t) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the HCERT was created.

-The Issued At  MUST not predate the validity time in the DSC.
+The Issued At field MUST not predate the validity time in the DSC.
 The verifier MAY check this.

 Verifiers MAY also apply additional policies with the purpose of restricting the validity of the HCERT based on the time of issue.
 The Claim Key 6 is used to identify this claim.